-12.)
 Blanket question: Would you say Africa is “dangerous”?

-I felt more safe on my trip than I felt in college, in my home town, and even the streets of New York.
-There’s crime just like there is anywhere else and I’ve heard some awful stories of things happening in Cape Town, but to say Africa has a whole is dangerous is such a disservice to everyone.
-Africa is made up of 54 countries and can’t be generalized into one term.Africa is made up of 54 countries and can’t be generalized into one term.
+I felt safer backpacking Africa than I felt in college, in my home town, and even the streets of New York.
+There’s crime just like there is anywhere else and I’ve heard some awful stories of things happening in Cape Town, but to say Africa as a whole is dangerous is such a disservice to everyone.Africa is made up of 54 countries and can’t be generalized into one term.
 Click To Tweet

 You just have to be smart and aware like you would anywhere else.
 Pay attention to warnings put through by the U.S. travel advisory and know the political situation of the country you’re visiting.
 Africans are some of the nicest people I’ve known.
-I’ve been invited to more homes, offered more food, and experienced more overall respect in Africa than I have at home.
+I’ve been invited into more homes, offered more food, and experienced more overall respect in Africa than I have at home.

-Please, do not let that stop you.
-We tend to only see the bad news about other countries, there’s very few positive stories being published.
-I can already prove that what you hear is wrong because more people than I expected spoke English (sometimes better than me!), not every country is rural and a village you can find cute shops, restaurants, and cafes.
+Please, do not let that stop you from backpacking Africa.
+We tend to only see the bad news about other countries when there are very few positive stories being published.
+I can already prove that what you hear is wrong because more people than I expected spoke English (sometimes better than me!).
+Not every country is rural and a village and you can find cute shops, restaurants, and cafes.

-There’s so much more I could and want to say about this trip (stay tuned for a book coming soon!) but I think these quotes will sum it up better than I can.
-If you haven’t added visiting Africa on your list, you are seriously missing out.
+There’s so much more I could and want to say about this trip (stay tuned for a book coming soon!), but I think these quotes will sum it up better than I can.
+If you haven’t added visiting Africa to your list, you are seriously missing out.
 You will feel emotions you’ve never felt before.
 One thing I learned while I was there is the power of manifesting your dreams.
 Manifest the things you want in life and magically, you’ll see everything fall into place.